 Valle del Elqui (Elqui Valley)

-This hydrographic basin is one of the most visited sites in the Norte Chico region due to its climatic features, natural surroundings, profound spiritual ambiance, and its association with the poet and Nobel Prize laureate in Literature, Gabriela Mistral.
-The Elqui Valley lies roughly 500 km North of Santiago and 90 km East of La Serena, the nearest city.
+The hydrographic basin that gives life to the Elqui Valley is one of the most visited places in the Norte Chico region due to its climatic features, natural environment, profound spiritual atmosphere and its association with the poet and Nobel Prize winner in Literature, Gabriela Mistral.
+The Elqui Valley is located about 500 km north of Santiago and 90 km east of La Serena, the nearest city.

 In Elqui there are many things you can do.
-Since ancient times the Elqui Valley is known as a generous land which produces the finest grapes of the country, what has led it to become the cradle of the Chilean Pisco, a grape liquor typical of the region.
+Since ancient times, the Elqui Valley has been known as a generous land that produces the finest grapes in the country, what has led it to become the cradle of the Chilean Pisco, a grape liquor typical of the region.
 One of the activities is to tour the processing and bottling plants of Pisco, sightseeing tour called "La Ruta del Pisco".
 In the village of Vicuña, known as the capital of Valle del Elqui you can also visit the Gabriela Mistral Museum, dedicated to rescue and spread the life and work of the Nobel Prize for Literature born here in 1889.
 See more about Elqui Valley.....

 The Elqui Valley also draws many visitors due to its reputation as a place abundant in healing and energy sources, particularly in the area of Cochiguaz, where various communities gather to engage in esoteric activities.
 These communities offer spiritual services to visitors, including meditation, personal energy harmonization, techniques for utilizing cosmic energy to alleviate physical and psychological stress, and even the treatment of certain illnesses.
 Additionally, the Elqui Valley is often associated with reported UFO sightings.